geozwaan/Erosion/README.md

 ## Paraview

-We used version 10.0 of Paraview version for visualization and analysis of our models.
+We used version 10.0 of Paraview for visualization and analysis of our models.
 The relevant Paraview states are provided in /Paraview_state_files